logsdail/logsdail.github.io/sphinx-doc/group/index.rst

 .. note::
   * You need to login to the `XC50 sub-cluster <https://gw4-isambard.github.io/docs/user-guide/connecting.html#xci-marvell-thunder-x2>`_  to run calculations.
 Software and example job scripts are available at `/home/ca-alogsdail`

 * `Young <https://www.rc.ucl.ac.uk/docs/Clusters/Young/>`_ and `ARCHER2 <https://www.archer2.ac.uk/>`_ : Our access is managed through the `Materials Chemistry Consortium <https://www.ucl.ac.uk/klmc/mcc/>`_, with proposal deadlines every 6 months.
-An example proposal is `available <https://cf-my.sharepoint.com/:w:/g/personal/logsdaila_cardiff_ac_uk/ETj2tisFaeJNnEj4jaISmMIBKvCyou2dXRKDsUojl2F5Fw?e=8hXS5h>`_, with all submitted applications listed on the MCC webpages.
+If you are applying for compute time, please review the group's `best practice guide and example applications <#best-practice-proposals>`_.
+All previously submitted applications are also listed on the MCC webpages.

 .. note::
   * On Young, software and example job scripts are available at `/home/mmm0170`